nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 Both ECHO as well as URS/Earthdata Login tokens are supported.

-Many of the examples in the documentation below show usage of the Echo token.
+Many of the examples in the documentation below show usage of the ECHO token.

 # Responses

 ## Success

-CMR Service-Bridge responses have pareticular formats, inherited from CMR response data.
+CMR Service-Bridge responses have particular formats, inherited from CMR response data.
 A successful request will provide the results, the number of results and, the time taken to process the request.